Background to devolution in the UK

 The Assembly is the cornerstone of the devolved Northern Ireland government.
 It is where political representatives debate and pass laws on important issues that affect everyone in Northern Ireland.

-It is made up of 108 representatives, known as Members of the Legislative Assembly or MLAs, who represent different political parties and a small number of independent MLAs.
-Each MLA must designate him or herself as 'Unionist', 'Nationalist' or 'other'.
+It is made up of 90 representatives, known as Members of the Legislative Assembly or MLAs, who come from different political parties and a small number of independent MLAs.
+Each MLA must identify him or herself as 'Unionist', 'Nationalist' or 'other'.

 Northern Ireland Executive